Baby Universe Nucleation Probability Calculator

 S = 27 π2 σ4 2 Δρ3

 The nucleation rate per unit volume per unit time is modeled as: Γ=A e Sħ where ħ is the reduced Planck constant.
-Because the true prefactor A depends on microphysics, this calculator uses a simple dimensional estimate: A= S2 4π2ħ2 (a crude but common “order-of-magnitude” choice).
+Because the true prefactor A depends on the underlying microphysics, this calculator uses a simple dimensional estimate: A= S2 4π2ħ2 so the result should be interpreted as an order-of-magnitude teaching model rather than a full quantum-cosmology computation.

 Finally, assuming nucleation events follow a Poisson process, the probability of at least one event in volume V over time T is: